dnanexus-archive/parliament2/README.md

 You must have [Docker](https://www.docker.com/) installed in order to run Parliament2.
 No other dependencies are required.
 Please see the Docker documentation for installation information.

+### Licensing
+This software uses an Apache 2.0 license, which is contained within this Github repo.

 ### Installing

 Parliament2 is meant to be run as a Docker image and is [available on DockerHub](https://hub.docker.com/r/dnanexus/parliament2/).
 The simplest way to install Parliament2 on your machine is to run the command `docker pull dnanexus/parliament2:<TAG>`, where the `<TAG>` is the version of Parliament2 you wish to use.
 You can see the full list of Parliament2 versions available on DockerHub at the [Parliament2 DockerHub repository](https://hub.docker.com/r/dnanexus/parliament2/tags/).